Hadryan/music-genre-classification-10/README.md

   <b>Datasets</b> -

-- final_tracks.csv - contains title, track_id and genre of tracks/audio clips extracted from tracks.csv in FMA metadata dataset by limiting to the 8000 tracks in the FMA small dataset.
+    - final_tracks.csv : contains title, track_id and genre of tracks/audio clips extracted from tracks.csv in FMA metadata dataset by limiting to the 8000 tracks in the FMA small dataset.

-- features.csv - contains the track_id and all the features that were extracted from audio clips in FMA small dataset using python library - 'librosa'.
+    - features.csv : contains the track_id and all the features that were extracted from audio clips in FMA small dataset using python library - 'librosa'.

-- merged_data.csv - combined data of final_tracks.csv and features.csv using inner join on track_id.
+    - merged_data.csv : combined data of final_tracks.csv and features.csv using inner join on track_id.

   <b>Python Notebooks</b> -

+    - music_genre_classification.ipynb : Contains all work regarding classification and clustering.

+    - data_merge.ipynb : Merging of final_tracks.csv and features.csv.

+    - tracks_data_preparation.ipynb : Cleaning and extracting the 8000 audio clips with their track_ids.

+    - feature_extraction.ipynb : Creating features.csv with the 8000 track_ids

+  <b>Run</b> -

-  <b>Run</b> - `jupyter notebook`
+  `jupyter notebook`